Skip to main content

 • supports access to specialist services

-• makes sure to consider older people’s needs and preferences* during transitions.
+• makes sure to consider older people’s needs, goals and preferences* during transitions.

 You should promptly address any issues or areas for continuous improvement*.
 This will make sure of safe and smooth transitions.
 It will also support the ongoing wellbeing* of older people.

-You can find more resources on the role of the governing body* and governance* at the Commission Resource Centre
+You can find more resources about the role of the governing body* and governance* in the Quality Standards Resource Centre.

 The Commission developed the Governing for Reform in Aged Care Program to support the key recommendations of the Royal Commission into Aged Care Quality and Safety.
 The Program supports governing body* members, leaders and emerging leaders to strengthen corporate and clinical governance* capabilities and enact critical reform.